RETURN TO WORK AND VOCATIONAL REHABILITATION PROGRAMS PLAN 2 & 3

 A Member's eligibility for Vocational Rehabilitation services will end when any of the following conditions have been met:

-(A) The applicable purpose and goals of the Vocational Rehabilitation plan referred to in this Administrative Rules have been attained.
+(A) The applicable purpose and goals of the Vocational Rehabilitation plan referred to in these Administrative Rules have been attained.

-(B) The Member has been employed with the bureau of which he or she was a Member at the time of becoming disabled for 60 days, has been employed by another bureau or employer or has been self-employed for 60 days.
+(B) The Member has been employed with the bureau of which he or she was a Member at the time of becoming disabled for sixty (60) days, has been employed by another bureau or employer or has been self-employed for sixty (60) days.
 This provision shall not apply if additional Vocational Rehabilitation services are required to overcome obstacles to the Member's continued employment.

 (D) The Member has refused an offer of employment after he or she has been rehabilitated to the extent necessary that he or she possesses the physical capacities, knowledge, skills and abilities for such employment.

 (E) The Member has declined Vocational Rehabilitation services, has become unavailable for Vocational Rehabilitation services or has retired.

-(F) The Member has failed, after written warning, to fully participate in Vocational Assessment of his or her eligibility for Vocational Rehabilitation services or to provide requested information.
+(F) The Member has failed, after written warning, to fully participate in a Vocational Assessment of his or her eligibility for Vocational Rehabilitation services or to provide requested information.

 (G) The Member has failed, after written warning, to fully comply with the Member's responsibilities under a Vocational Rehabilitation plan.

 (H) The Member has stopped attending training without notifying either the Vocational Rehabilitation services provider or the Director.